 Cause and effect essays look at the reasons (or causes) for something, then discuss the results (or effects).
 The language of cause and effect (أسباب و نتائج) is important in academic writing because it helps answer the question: Why?

-In addition to the above reading, you are encouraged to watch the following three videos.
+In addition to the above reading, watch the following three videos.
 With Videos 1 and 2, there are accompanying note-taking sheets.
 With Video 3, there is a gap-fill worksheet.
 As you watch the videos below:

 - Make notes about what coral reefs are, including their locations, size, importance etc. (useful for an introductory paragraph);